OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/install.md

 The full GeoProcessor installation requires that QGIS is installed.
 See the [Resources](resources#QGIS) information for how to install QGIS.
-It is recommended that QGIS be installed in the default location to minimize configuration issues.
+It is recommended that the current QGIS version is installed in the default location to minimize configuration issues.
+As of March, 2018, the default QGIS installer installs QGIS 3.x, which does not appear to be ready for full production use, and the GeoProcessor relies on QGIS 2.x and Python 2.
+Therefore, when installing the current QGIS, use the ***Advanced Install*** feature of the installer and select the "stable long-term release (LTR)" for installation.
+This will install the latest stable QGIS 2 in addition to the QGIS 3 version.
+The GeoProcessor will then automatically run using the Python 2 QGIS in the LTR release.

+The QGIS installation procedure is likely to change as QGIS 3 becomes more stable.

 ## Install Python (Optional) ##